-As a homeowner, you may lack the motivation to climb a ladder, lack trust in the ladders in your store, be afraid of heights or dislike incessant nagging from your family members to take care when climbing a ladder.
-Luckily, with some tools and tips, it is possible to wash your gutters without having to use a ladder.
+As a homeowner, you may lack the motivation to climb a ladder, lack trust in the ladders in your store, be afraid of heights, or dislike incessant nagging from your family members to take care when climbing a ladder.
+Luckily, with some tools and tips, it is possible to wash your gutters without a ladder.

-You can clean roof gutters from the ground without a ladder by using a garden horse, telescopic cleaning tools, pressure washer, leaf blower or vacuum with attachment.
-You can as well higher a professional roof cleaner to get the job done.
+You can clean roof gutters from the ground without a ladder by using a garden hose, telescopic cleaning tools, pressure washer, leaf blower, or vacuum with attachment.
+You can also hire a professional roof cleaner to get the job done.

 Regular cleaning frees gutters of dirt and debris and protects the gutters from damage arising from clogging.
-The following are details on tools and ideas on how to clean your gutters without the risk of being at an uncomfortable height.
+The following are details on tools and ideas for cleaning your gutters without risking being at an uncomfortable height.

 Before choosing any of the methods below, inspect your gutters to check for clogs and possible causes.
 Inspecting helps you to determine the amount and type of dirt.
-Light dirt such as dry leaves and twigs would require a less aggressive method of cleaning compared to heavy and sticky dirt.
+Light dirt, such as dry leaves and twigs, requires a less aggressive cleaning method than heavy and sticky dirt.

-For safety purposes, have goggles, sturdy long-sleeved clothing, raincoat, gloves, helmet or any other protective accessory that will protect you from any possible injuries especially from the falling dirt.
+For safety purposes, have goggles, sturdy long-sleeved clothing, raincoats, gloves, helmets or any other protective accessory to protect you from any possible injuries, especially from falling dirt.

-A garden hose is so common in many households.
-Even if you don’t have one you can get it with just a few bucks.
-This is one the simplest and cheapest method to clean your gutters from the ground without a ladder.
+A garden hose is common in many households.
+Even if you don’t have one, you can get it with just a few bucks.
+This is one the most straightforward and cheapest method to clean your gutters from the ground without a ladder.

 It works by using water to blast dirt in your gutters.
-A garden hose on its own can be challenging especially if you position it on a specific section of the gutters.
+A garden hose can be challenging, especially if you position it on a specific section of the gutters.
 You can simply find a sturdy tube with a bent end.

 This method is ideal for gutters with light debris such as dry leaves, twigs and dust.

-- Simply attach the extension tube to the garden hose
+- Attach the extension tube to the garden hose

 - Place one end (the curved) over your gutter